Broadcast IP workflows - a major industry move

-The broadcast industry is about to operate a major transition, with the move away from baseband video to adopt IP-based video contribution workflows.
+The broadcast industry is operating a major transition, with the move away from baseband video to adopt IP-based video contribution workflows.

 This transition is not only about technological challenges, but also about opening doors to new ways of working, to closer collaborations between different TV production departments, and to innovative economic models.